New Mexico EBT Deposit Schedule for 2025

 System or Technology Problems

-Technical difficulties can sometimes be the culprit behind a late deposit.
-Glitches within the state’s ASPEN eligibility system or outages affecting the EBT processor have been known to freeze approved cases.
-These technical issues can also prevent the payment file from being transmitted on schedule, stopping the funds from reaching your card.
+Technical difficulties can also interfere with the EBT payment schedule.
+Glitches within the state’s ASPEN eligibility system or outages with the EBT payment processor have sometimes frozen approved cases.
+These issues can prevent the payment file from being sent on schedule.

 Do EBT Benefits Expire or Roll Over?